catalystneuro/cookiecutter-my-lab-to-nwb-template/{{cookiecutter.repo_name}}/README.md

 * `conversion_notes.md`: notes and comments concerning this specific conversion.

 The directory might contain other files that are necessary for the conversion but those are the central ones.

+## Data Conversion Pipeline

+This project implements a comprehensive pipeline for converting electrophysiology and behavioral data to NWB format:

+**Source Data → Data Interfaces → NWB Files**